core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ### KUDOS Interleaved with Other Message Exchanges

-During a KUDOS execution a peer that is a CoAP Client must be ready to receive CoAP responses protected with a different OSCORE Security Context than the one that was used to protect the corresponding request.
+During a KUDOS execution, a peer that is a CoAP Client must be ready to receive CoAP responses that are not KUDOS messages and that are protected with a different OSCORE Security Context than the one that was used to protect the corresponding request.

 This can happen, for instance, when a CoAP client sends a request and, shortly after that, it executes KUDOS.
 In such a case, the CoAP request is protected with CTX\_OLD, while the CoAP response from the server is protected with CTX\_NEW.
 Another case is when incoming responses are Observe notifications protected with CTX\_NEW, while the corresponding request from the CoAP client that started the observation was protected with CTX\_OLD.

-Also, this can happen when running KUDOS in the reverse message flow, if the client uses NSTART > 1 and one of its requests triggers a KUDOS execution, i.e., the server replies with the first KUDOS message by acting as responder.
+Another case is when running KUDOS in the reverse message flow, if the client uses NSTART > 1 and one of its requests triggers a KUDOS execution, i.e., the server replies with the first KUDOS message by acting as responder.
 The other requests would be latest served by the server after KUDOS has been completed.

 ### Communication Overhead